dcooney/instant-images/README.txt

 Instantly upload photos from Unsplash, Openverse, Pixabay, Pexels, and Giphy to your website all without ever leaving WordPress!

-**Instant Images** is the fastest and easiest way to upload high quality **FREE** photos from your favorite stock photo communities directly to your WordPress media library.
+Instant Images is the fastest way to find and upload high-quality, free stock images directly from inside WordPress.

+No downloads.
+No switching tabs.
+No copy-paste workflow.

+Just search, click, and your image is instantly added to your Media Library — properly processed and ready to use.

+Whether you’re building content, designing layouts, or prototyping a client site, Instant Images keeps you in your workflow and saves you time.

 = Supported Image Providers =